 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Df and Panasonic Lumix DMC-GH4 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Df does not offer wifi capability.
+In contrast, the Df does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The Df is a recent model that features in the current product line-up of Nikon.
-In contrast, the GH4 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5.
+Both the Df and the GH4 have been discontinued, but can regularly be found used on eBay.
+The GH4 was replaced by the Panasonic GH5, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.